Renew

 This project was the second UX design project I had ever done, the first being another Creative Jam that was largely experimental.
 During this project, I was able to apply my understanding of the design process from an engineering perspective to the field of UX, relying on open ideation, user feedback, and constant iteration.
 I also became more familiar with UX terminology and gained experience with using UX design tools through Adobe XD.

 However, this project also shed light on my limited knowledge of UX-specific areas.
-Our process lacked structure, we overlooked crucial user research strategies, such as user flows, and we rushed into making final prototypes with visual assets.
-In future projects, I am committed to conducting thorough user research and gaining a better understanding of the essential steps in a comprehensive UX design process.
+Our process lacked structure, we overlooked crucial user research strategies such as user flows, and we rushed into making final prototypes with visual assets.